Locky1138/StubShell/README.md

 ------
 Runs on Python 2.7, until Twisted is updated to work on 3.4

+conda_env.yaml is provided to set up a conda virtual environment

+If you have miniconda or anaconda installed, run:
+'''
+conda create --StubShell --file conda_env.yaml
+'''

 Twisted
 -------
 Created using the [Twisted](https://twistedmatrix.com/trac/) framework